Friendship is essential in intimacy. Because friendship, if you think about it, is the building block of our lives.

 One of the questions I will ask is, “tell me about the story of you.
 How did you guys meet?”

 Even if the couple is in a hard spot, they’ll often start laughing and share this story that is unique to them.
-I’m listening to the words but I’m also looking at how they are relating to one another.
+I’m listening to the words but also looking at how they relate to one another.

 Are they looking at each other and sharing a memory?
 Or are they staring at me to simply recount facts?
 If there are only recounting objective facts…I know their friendship needs work.